riot/riot.github.io/api.md

 </app>
 ```

-The use of Higher Order Components could simplify a lot the communication between child and parent components giving you enough flexibility to handle the data flow across your whole application.
+The use of Higher Order Components can simplify a lot of the communication between child and parent components, giving you enough flexibility to handle the data flow across your whole application.

 ### Lifecycle